agateblue/fabpress/README.md

 Please install wp-cli on both local and remote server before going any further.

+# Use case

+For easier explanation, I will assume you have a production Wordpress instance, at URL `http://site.com`.
+This website works fine, but you need to replace the current theme with your own theme, named `blast`.
+You want to develop and test this theme locally, on your computer before deploying it on your production website.

+Your themes files are located on your computer at `/home/user/projects/blast`, and you've created a directory for your local Wordpress instance at `/var/www/site.com`.

 # Configuration

+First, create a file `fabfile.py`

 If you want to enable .htaccess generation, please follow the instructions from [here](http://wp-cli.org/commands/rewrite/flush/) and [here](http://wp-cli.org/config/).
 If you don't do this, after mirroring a Wordpress installation, you'll have to log into your mirrored installation and save permalinks manually.